Tag Archives: Holocaust

 (scroll down for links)

-As antisemitism and Holocaust denial grow world-wide, it’s vital to hear these first-hand stories of WW II and the Holocaust.
+Holocaust education is a vital element to counteracting the antisemitism and Holocaust denial as they grow world-wide.
+Educators and students, community leaders and activists should hear the first-hand Untold stories of WW II and the Holocaust.
 Deborah Levine, daughter of a World War II military intelligence officer, has created this documentary as a tool for counteracting hate and for Holocaust education.
 Her father, Aaron Levine was a ” Ritchie Boy” trained at Fort Ritchie, the U.S. secret military intelligence camp focused on training men, often Jewish immigrants who spoke German, to interrogate Nazi prisoners of war.

 Hear the wartime perspective of Aaron Levine as he liberated death camps, served as a spy, and wrote letters about his experience.
 Be inspired by the love letters of Estelle Swig Malloy, a Special Education pioneer whom Aaron married after they graduated from Harvard.
 Then hear the memoirs of Polish Holocaust Survivor, Leon Weisband who documented the Nazi invasion of his hometown.